weinix/dotfiles-2/.config/guix/systems/README.md

 **NOTE:** It can take an hour or more for this to complete, so be patient...

 Once the build is complete, you can write the output image to a USB stick:

+You may not have enough space to hold updated packages that will be done at future steps, so expand the partitions now with parted, e2fsck -f /dev/sdc2, resize2fs /dev/sdc2

 ```shell
 sudo dd if=/gnu/store/nyg6jv3a4l0pbcvb0x7jfsb60k9qalga-disk-image of=/dev/sdX status=progress